A first-day ESL class activity: Writing ID cards

 Dislikes: I really hate eating cucumbers and doing homework

--When they are writing out this part of the card, students usually make plenty of writing mistakes.
-So it’s a good idea to zip around the class and point out mistakes as the students are making them.
+Students usually make plenty of mistakes when writing this part of the card.
+So it’s a good idea to zip around the class and point out mistakes as the students make them.

--Finally, for higher-level classes, if there is enough space on the card, I ask the students to write down a phrase or motto in English that they like.
-If they don’t know one…well everyone has cell phones!
+Finally, for higher-level classes, if there is enough space on the card, I ask the students to write down a phrase or motto they like in English.
+If they don’t know one—well, everyone has cell phones!

 So the finished card on the board should look something like this …..